DALBO-creator/DALBO-creator/README.md

 # 💫 About Me:
 I am currently in my fourth year at ITIS Benedetto Castelli in Brescia, focusing on honing my technical abilities.
 My main skills lie in programming (C++, Java) and front-end web creation (HTML, CSS, JavaScript).
-I also possess design skills and experience with software such as Figma and GIMP.
+Additionally, I am self-learning Node.js and Express.js.
+I also possess design skills and have experience with software such as Figma and GIMP."

 ## 🌐 Socials: